ram-prasad-1/clean-resume/README.md

 npm i
 npm run dev
 ```

-### Add your data in 'data/candidateData.json5' file
+- Add your data in 'data/candidateData.json5' file
+- Press CMD + P to print or File -> Print in Chrome to print the resume.